 Heterosexual/cisgender privilege (noun): Refers to societal advantages that heterosexual people and cisgender people have solely because of their dominant identities.
 This can include things as simple as safely holding hands with a romantic partner in public or having safe access to public bathrooms.
 This can also include systemic privileges such as the right to legally donate blood, to adopt children without facing possible rejection because of your sexual orientation, or to play organized sports with others of the same gender identity.

 Homophobia* (noun): A fear or hostility toward lesbian, gay and/or bisexual people, often expressed as discrimination, harassment and violence.
 27

 Intersex (adj.): An umbrella term describing people born with reproductive or sexual anatomy and/or a chromosome pattern that can’t be classified as typically male or female.
 28

-Latinx (adj.): A gender-expansive term for people of Latin American descent used to be more inclusive of all genders than the binary terms Latino or Latina.
+Latinx (adj.): A gender-expansive term for people of Latin American descent used and considered by some to be more inclusive of all genders than the binary terms Latino or Latina.
 29

 Lesbian (adj.): Used to describe a woman whose enduring physical, romantic and/or emotional attraction is to other women.
 30

 LGBTQ (noun): An acronym for “lesbian, gay, bisexual, transgender and queer.”
 Less often, the Q stands for “questioning.”
 Acronyms like LGBTQIA also include the intersex and asexual communities, while acronyms like LGBTQ attempt to envelop an entire community of people who hold identities that are not cisgender or heterosexual.

 Misgender (verb): To refer to someone in a way that does not correctly reflect the gender with which they identify, such as refusing to use a person’s pronouns or name.
 31